 Stage 1.
 Letter of Interest

-Applicants submit contact information and upload a Letter of Interest (LOI) not to exceed 2 single-spaced pages in PDF form.
-The LOI should include a concise description of research ambitions that explains the way(s) seed funding will result in a larger opportunity.
-In addition, BIAA Young Investigator applicants MUST submit contact information for the study supervisor and a letter of recommendation from that individual.
+Applicants submit contact information and upload a Letter of Interest not to exceed 2 single-spaced pages in PDF format.
+The Letter of Interest should include a concise description of research ambitions that explains how the proposal addresses BIAA priorities and the way(s) funding will result in a larger opportunity.
+In addition, BIAA Young Investigator applicants must submit contact information for a study mentor and a letter of recommendation from that individual.

 Letters of Interest are reviewed to determine if the applicant should be invited to submit a full proposal.